dailybruin/the-stack/_posts/2021-11-1-dining-halls.md

 Although The Drey and Bruin Bowl brought new options to many Bruins, they recorded the least number of swipes.
 Additionally, Epicuria’s meal swipes also fall behind other dining halls, despite its renovations.

-About 64% of all swipe data was recorded at the three main sit-down dining halls: Epicuria, De Neve, and B-Plate.
+About 64% of all swipes were recorded at the three main sit-down dining halls: Epicuria, De Neve, and B-Plate.
 De Neve accounted for more than a third of these dining hall swipes.

-The other 36% of swipes are divided by the five takeout locations: Rendezvous, The Study, Bruin Café, Bruin Bowl, and The Drey.
+The other 36% of swipes were split between the five takeout locations: Rendezvous, The Study, Bruin Café, Bruin Bowl, and The Drey.
 The Study is currently the only takeout location open for late-night dinner from 9 p.m. to 12 a.m..
 Despite this, Rendezvous and The Study recorded almost the same number of swipes.
-Meanwhile, The Drey and Bruin Bowl were the least popular eateries, each making up 2% of all swipe data.
+Meanwhile, The Drey and Bruin Bowl were the least popular eateries, each making up only 2% of all swipe transactions.

 The scaled pie chart shows how many swipes were used at each location based on the number of hours they were open per week.
-Although Rendezvous recorded less meal swipes than The Study in this time period, Rendezvous had 582 more swipes per hour than The Study.
+Although Rendezvous recorded less meal swipes than The Study during weeks 0 through 3 of fall 2021, Rendezvous had 582 more swipes per hour than The Study.

 The scaled pie chart also shows that Epicuria and De Neve recorded a relatively similar rate of meal swipes even though De Neve had 28,733 more swipes during this period.